NuGet/docs.microsoft.com-nuget/docs/Release-Notes/Known-Issues.md

     C:\temp\Scratch\src\MyProject.UnitTests\bin\Debug\MyProject.UnitTests.dll.
     MyProject.UnitTests

-David Kean has an [excellent blog post](http://davesbox.com/archive/2008/06/14/reference-resolutions-changes-in-code-analysis-and-fxcop-part-2.aspx) that explains this issue.

 By default, FluentNHibernate requires NHibernate 3.0.0.2001.
 However, by design NuGet will install NHibernate 3.0.0.4000 in your project and add the appropriate binding redirects so that it will work.
 You project will compile just fine if code analysis is not turned on.
 In contrast to the compiler, code analysis tool doesn't properly follow the binding redirects to use 3.0.0.4000 instead of 3.0.0.2001.
 You can work around the issue by either installing NHibernate 3.0.0.2001 or tell the code analysis tool to behave the same as the compiler by doing the following:

 1. Go to *%PROGRAMFILES%\Microsoft Visual Studio 10.0\Team Tools\Static Analysis Tools\FxCop*